TimeForLuke/The-Unknown-Server/README.md

 The following plugins are currently in use:

+- [Bukkit-Mailman](https://github.com/Omniscimus/Bukkit-Mailman).
+Licensed under the GNU General Public License v3.0.
+The full text of this license can be found in the file `licenses/GPLv3.txt`.
 - [EssentialsX](https://ci.drtshock.net/job/EssentialsX/).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
 - [EssentialsXChat](https://ci.drtshock.net/job/EssentialsX/).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
 - [EssentialsXSpawn](https://ci.drtshock.net/job/EssentialsX/).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.